Michael Gove: Chief Whip: 2014–2015

-Secretary of State for Justice (2015–2016)
+Secretary of State for Justice: 2015–2016

-Following the 2015 general election, Cameron promoted Gove as Secretary of State for Justice and Lord Chancellor in his newly formed cabinet.
+At the 2015 general election, Gove was again re-elected, increasing his majority to 24,804 and increasing his vote share to 59.9%.
+Following the election, Cameron promoted Gove as Secretary of State for Justice and Lord Chancellor in his newly formed Cabinet.
 He was praised in December 2015 for scrapping the courts fee introduced by his predecessor, Chris Grayling.
 The fee had been heavily criticised for, among other things, causing innocent people to plead guilty out of financial concerns.
 Gove removed the 12-book limit on prison books introduced by Grayling, arguing that books increased literacy and numeracy, skills needed for making prisoners a "potential asset to society".
-The move, effective from September 2015, was welcomed by Frances Cook of the Howard League for Penal Reform.
+The move, effective from September 2015, was welcomed by Frances Crook of the Howard League for Penal Reform.
 Gove was also praised for his prominent role in scrapping a British bid for a Saudi prison contract.

 Within three months of his taking office, the Criminal Bar Association (CBA) voted to stop taking new work in protest at Gove's insistence that they work for lower fees.
 The CBA subsequently praised his "courage" in reversing the proposed cuts.
 On 14 July 2016 Gove was removed from the position of justice secretary by the new prime minister, Theresa May.